kuassi-paystack/test-kuda/README.md

 ## Using the library

-While the repo is not yet on npm, simply clone this repo and run `yarn` or `npm install`
+While the repo is not yet on npm, simply clone this repo and run `yarn` or `npm install` and run `node test_api.js` to test the APIs test in the file

 ### Library setup